Important Legal Information

 (ii) the Customer notifies the Company in accordance with clause 11;

-(iii) the Company is given opportunity to inspect the Goods before any use is made thereof or any alteration or modification is made thereto by the Customer; and
+(iii) the Company or its representative is given opportunity to inspect the Goods before any use is made thereof or any alteration or modification is made thereto by the Customer; and

 (iv) after delivery, the Goods have been handled in accordance with the Company’s instructions and recommendations.

 9.2 Any remedy under this clause 9 shall be limited to making good the shortage or issuing a credit for the difference, at the Company’s discretion.

 10.1 The Company shall have no liability in respect of defects not apparent on visual inspection at the time of delivery unless: